Prescription Medication Use

-An estimated 36,900 deaths in 2012 were due to poisoning, with a large majority of these attributed to the recent epidemic of prescription medication abuse.
+In 2012, poisoning killed about 36,900 people.
+Many of these deaths were caused by the recent prescription drug abuse epidemic.
 Prescription pain relievers contribute to more deaths than all illegal drugs.

-The Council reports that nationwide forty-five people die every day from unintentional overdoses on prescription pain relievers.
+The Council reports that 45 people nationwide die every day from unintentional overdoses of prescription pain relievers.

-Here are a few suggestions to help caregivers be vigilant when it comes to prescription medication use.
+Here are a few suggestions to help caregivers be vigilant regarding the use of prescription medications.

 Organize your inventory.